Henrik Larsson: 1997–2000

 Following the contract dispute with Feyenoord, Larsson was signed by Celtic manager Wim Jansen in July 1997 for a fee of £650,000.
 In his first season at Celtic, he played the role of supporting forward alongside Darren Jackson, Simon Donnelly and later Harald Brattbakk.

-In Larsson's Celtic debut, against Hibernian at Easter Road, he came on as a late substitute.
+On Larsson's Celtic debut, against Hibernian at Easter Road, he came on as a late substitute.
 He inadvertently passed the ball to Hibernian player Chic Charnley, who scored, resulting in a 2–1 defeat for Celtic.
-He scored an own goal in his first European game, although Celtic did go on to win 6–3 against Austrian side Tirol Innsbruck.
+He scored an own goal in his first home European game, although Celtic did go on to win 6–3 against Austrian side Tirol Innsbruck.
 He went on to score 19 goals in all competitions, and was Celtic's top scorer for the season.
 In November 1997, Larsson won his first medal for the club after a 3–0 win over Dundee United at Ibrox Stadium gave Celtic the Scottish League Cup.
 Larsson scored Celtic's second goal in the match.
 On the final day of the league season, he scored the opener with a powerful shot from 20 yards out in a 2–0 win against St Johnstone to clinch the championship for Celtic.
-It was the club's first league championship win since the double winning season 1987–88 and stopped Old Firm rivals Rangers from breaking Celtic's record of nine titles in a row.
+It was the club's first league championship win since the double-winning 1987–88 season and stopped Old Firm rivals Rangers from breaking Celtic's record of nine titles in a row.
 He finished fourth in the voting for the SFWA Footballer of the Year in 1998.

-Larsson's second season with the club saw a change in management with Jozef Vengloš taking over following Wim Jansen's resignation.
+Larsson's second season with the club saw a change in management with Jozef Vengloš taking over following Jansen's resignation.
 Playing in a more advanced striker's role, Larsson scored 38 goals to end the season as both Celtic and Scottish football's top goalscorer.
 During the season, Larsson also scored for the first time in an Old Firm match, with two goals in a 5–1 victory in November, and the equaliser in the 2–2 New Year's Day match at Ibrox.
 Throughout the season, Larsson forged a prolific partnership with diminutive Slovak playmaker Ľubomír Moravčík.
-He was also awarded the honours of SPFA Players' Player of the Year, SFWA Footballer of the Year, and Swedish Footballer of the Year.
-The 1998–99 season ultimately proved disappointing for Celtic, as they finished runners-up to rivals Rangers in both the newly established Scottish Premier League (SPL), and the Scottish Cup.
+He was also awarded the honours of SPFA Players' Player of the Year, SFWA Footballer of the Year and Swedish Footballer of the Year.
+In 1998–99, Celtic finished runners-up to rivals Rangers in both the newly established Scottish Premier League (SPL) and the Scottish Cup.